Robust Folding of Elastic Origami: Theory of self-folding origami

 Eq. (\ref{eq:stretching}) also provides a convenient geometrical interpretation of the stretching energy of weakly-folded origami in terms of the Gaussian curvature of the vertices \cite{berry_topological_2020}.
 In the limit that $\kappa_{S,I} \gg \kappa_{B,I}$, we obtain an approximate expression for the energy valid when the fold angles are small.
 To do so, we note that vertical motions of the vertices off the $xy-$plane preserve $L_I$ to lowest order.
 Therefore, we can express $E_S$ as a function of the $V_B + V_I - 3$ vertex heights only, where $V_B$ is the number of vertices adjoining a boundary edge and $V_I$ are the number of vertices adjoining only folds.
 This expression for the energy, quartic in the vertex heights and can be expressed as

-for a vector of vertex heights $\mathbf{h}$ and $V_B$ symmetric matrices, which encode the geometrical constraints associated with the branches as well as the stiffnesses of the origami (see Appendix B).
+for a vector of vertex heights $\mathbf{h}=(h_1,...,h_{V_I})$ where $h_i$ is the height of the $i^{th}$ vertex and $\mathbf{Q}_n$ a symmetric matrix which encodes the geometrical constraints associated with the branches as well as the stiffnesses of the origami (see SI for details).
 One can show that $E_S = 0$ if and only if the discrete Gaussian curvature of each origami vertex vanishes, and that the matrices $\mathbf{Q}_n$ have two zero eigenvalues, one eigenvalue of either positive or negative sign, and the rest of the opposite sign \cite{chen_branches_2018}.

 Finally, we consider how to set the relative magnitudes of the torsional spring moduli in our energy.
 As a model of self-folding origami, we consider a trilayer polymer system described previously \cite{na_programming_2015}, in which faces are characterized by a hydrogel of thickness $h_N$ sandwiched between two stiffer layers $h_P \ll h_N$ and active folds are induced by cutting trenches in either the top or bottom of the two stiff layers of a given width.
 To estimate the bending rigidity for the faces, we imagine that the bending energy arises from bending along a cylinder oriented along each fold of characteristic width $W_I$.
 Then face folds will have $\bar{\rho}_I = 0$ and torsional moduli $\kappa_{face,I} \approx Y_p h_N^2 h_P \bar{L}_I/(W_I (1-\nu^2))$ where $Y_p$ is the elastic moduli of the stiff layers, $L_I$ and $W_I$ are the length and width of the fold, and $\nu$ is the Poisson ratio.
 A similar calculation shows that an active fold has an approximate torsional modulus $\kappa_{fold,I} \approx Y_N h_N^3 \bar{L}_I/(3 W (1-\nu^2))$ where $Y_N$ is the Young's modulus of the hydrogel layer.
 For the rest of the paper, we will neglect the small changes in $W_I$ between different folds, letting us combine the material parameters and define $\kappa_{face,I} \approx K_{face} \bar{L}_I$ and $\kappa_{fold,I} \approx K_{fold} \bar{L}_I$.
 We will also define $\kappa_{S,I} \approx K_{S} \bar{L}_I$.
-The details of these estimates can be found in Appendix A.
+The details of these estimates can be found in the Supplementary Information.